Regent8SH/ADUsernameGen/README.md

 Yes, it is up to you to create a text list of people's names.
 I can't do everything.
 Seperate them with newlines and you're good to go.

-If additional naming standards are needed, they can easily be added into the "mangleNames" function
+If additional naming standards are needed, they can easily be inserted into the "mangleNames" function above the comment line.

-Please note: provided names without spaces will be disregarded ...
-I'M LOOKING AT YOU BEYONCE...
+Please note: names without spaces will be added to the output file unchanged.